maximpertsov/upwords/README.md

 4. Name each player and select if they are humans or computers:

         What is Player 1's name?
+(Press enter to submit...)
         Bob
         Is Bob a computer? (y/n)
         n

         What is Player 2's name?
+(Press enter to submit...)
         Nina
         Is Nina a computer? (y/n)
         n

         What is Player 3's name?
+(Press enter to submit...)
         Jack
         Is Jack a computer? (y/n)
         y